USDA RMA – AGENTS, LOSS ADJUSTERS AND POLICYHOLDERS

 - Government agencies;

-- In the event of an insurance claim: other parties sharing in the claim, other insurance companies sharing in the claim, witnesses, experts, loss adjusters, and claims processors.
+- In the event of an insurance claim: the other party to the claim, witnesses, experts, loss adjusters, solicitors and claims handlers.

 How is personal data used?

-We may need to use your personal data to carry out the following activities:
+We may need to use your personal data in order to carry out the following activities:

 - To provide you with an insurance quote;